EM-2 rifle: Post-war weapons

 The British Army entered World War II with infantry weapons based on the .303 British round, including the Lee-Enfield bolt-action rifle, Vickers machine gun and the Bren gun.
 The .303 had been developed near the end of the 19th century, and had several problems when used in modern designs, notably, the rimmed cartridge design that made it more difficult to use in a magazine.
 Although the Army had intended to replace the .303 on several occasions dating from before World War I, these efforts were repeatedly put off due to one crisis after another.
 There had been some consideration of a less powerful cartridge just prior to the start of WWII, using a 7.92 mm bullet, but in the aftermath of the Dunkirk evacuation, any interest in this development ended.

+In the immediate post-war period the Armament Design Establishment (ADE) began the development of a series of designs firing German rounds.
+After the Second World War, Britain was looking for a very light support weapon to replace the service rifle (Lee–Enfield No. 4), the submachine gun (STEN) and the light machine gun (Bren light machine gun).
+Inspired by the captured German Fallschirmjäger rifles 42 (FG 42), the aim was to develop a multifunctional weapon, called Light Automatic Gun (L.A.G.).
+Three designers Korsak, Jeziorański and Metcalf developed with their teams different models.

-In the immediate post-war period, Royal Small Arms Factory, Enfield began the development of a series of designs firing German rounds.
-Polish designer Roman Korsak was producing a new light machine gun firing the 7.92×57mm Mauser round using a mechanism similar to the FG 42 known as the EM-1, while Jeziorański was designing an infantry weapon firing the StG 44's 7.92×33mm Kurz, the EM-2.
-A second infantry weapon was developed by Metcalf, the EM-3, but was not successful.
+Jeziorański was designing an infantry weapon firing the StG 44's 7.92×33mm Kurz, the EM-2.
+A second infantry weapon was developed by Metcalf, the EM-3.
+The most promising design was the Light Automatic Gun (L.A.G.)
+Experimental Model 1 (EM-1) developed by Roman Korsak.
+The weapons were manufactured in the prototype workshops of the Royal Small Arms Factory Enfield.